Download and rate the In The Know Cycling app for your Apple or Android phone or tablet.

 Many upgrade gravel bike wheels also have better hubs and lighter rims than you’ll find on your stock wheels.
 This will improve your acceleration and make climbing a bit easier.

-All of these types of improvements are true and even more for the value-carbon and performance-carbon category gravel bike wheelsets reviewed in the sections below.
-However, that could cost you 2x to 3x the $700-$1200 you’ll pay for upgrade wheels from established brands.
+All of these types of improvements are true and even moreso for the value-carbon and all road category gravel bike wheelsets reviewed in the sections below.
+However, carbon wheels could cost you 2x to 3x the $700-$1200 you’ll pay for upgrade wheels from established brands.

 From my experience with wheels in all three categories, I’ve found that upgrade wheels are best for relaxed rides at relatively low average ride speeds (10-13mph), on flatter terrain, and over more consistent Class 1 (hard-packed dirt) and Class 2 (spread gravel) surfaces.